mutineer612/aws-ec2-pricing/README.md

 1. Install Homebrew using the following command:
    `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. `brew list` Lists installed packages
-3. `brew install python3` Installs Python3, you should now have python 2.X that ships with MacOS and python3 installed
+3. `brew install python3` Install Python3, you should now have python 2.X that ships with MacOS and python3 installed
-5. `pip3 install awscli --upgrade --user` Use PIP to install AWS CLI
+5. `brew install awscli` Install AWS CLI
 6. `aws --version` Verify that the AWS CLI is installed correctly
+7. Use pip3 to install the same modules listed above in Python for Windows steps.

 If command is not found in step 5 you will need to add it to the PATH.
 1. `$PATH` Check the current PATH
-2. `export PATH=/Users/USERNAME/Library/Python/3.6/bin/:$PATH` Add Python3 bin folder to PATH
+2. `export PATH=/Users/USERNAME/Library/Python/3.X/bin/:$PATH` Add Python3 bin folder to PATH
 3. `$PATH` Check PATH again
-4. `vi .bash_profile` Add to bash profile: `export PATH=~/Library/Python/3.6/bin/:$PATH`
+4. `vi .bash_profile` Add to bash profile: `export PATH=~/Library/Python/3.X/bin/:$PATH`
 5. `sudo vi /etc/path` Add /usr/local/sbin after /usr/local/bin

 ## Usage